StackStorm-Exchange/stackstorm-opsgenie/README.md

 # OpsGenie Pack

-This integration pack allows you to intergrate with [OpsGenie](https://www.opsgenie.com/).
-Which is a service to manage alerts and oncall rotas.
+This pack allows you to integrate with [OpsGenie](https://www.opsgenie.com/).
+This is a service to manage alerts and oncall rosters.

+## Configuration

+Copy the example configuration in [opsgenie.yaml.example](./opsgenie.yaml.example) to `/opt/stackstorm/configs/opsgenie.yaml` and edit as required.

+It should contain:

+* `api_key` - The integration API key from the OpsGenie integration page.

-You'll need an account and to create an integration API key and update the packs `config.yaml`.
+You'll need an OpsGenie account to create an integration API key.

+**Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
+           remember to tell StackStorm to load these new values by running `st2ctl reload --register-configs`

 ## Using OpsGenie for hubot Heartbeat